OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Processes
+  - Being able to define what a process is.
+  - Know what a process API is.
+  - Being able to trace process state in both CPU and I/O.
 ### Direct Execution

 - Given a Limited Direct Execution, a student should be able to trace the steps of the execution.